comet-toolkit/punpy/docs/content/punpy_standalone.rst

    # propagate uncertainties
    prop=punpy.LPUPropagation()

-In order to do propagate uncertainties, punpy uses Monte Carlo (MC) methods (see Section :ref:`Monte Carlo Method`) or Law of Propagation of Uncertainties (LPU) methods (see Section :ref:`LPU Method`).
+In order to do propagate uncertainties, punpy uses Monte Carlo (MC) methods (see Section :ref:`Monte Carlo Method`) or Law of Propagation of Uncertainties (LPU) methods (see Section :ref:`LPUMethod`).
-MC methods generate MC samples from the input quantities (which can be individually correlated or not), and then propagate these samples through the measurement function.
+MC methods generate MC samples from the input quantities (which can be correlated to eachother or not), and then propagate these samples through the measurement function.
 The LPU methods implement the law of propagation of uncertainties from the GUM (Guide to the Expression of Uncertainty in Measurement) by calculating the Jacobian and using this to propagate the uncertainties.